National Toll: Four Police Officers Shot, Killed, in Less than 24 Hours

 Stockton Police chief Eric Jones said, “It was a violent, blatant and very sudden assault on our police officer.”

-The National Law Enforcement Officers Memorial Fund explained that preliminary numbers shot 20 officers were killed via firearm-related injuries in the line of duty January 1, 2021, through May 12, 2021.
+The National Law Enforcement Officers Memorial Fund explained that preliminary numbers shot 20 officers were killed via firearm-related injuries in the line of duty January 1, 2021, through to May 12, 2021.
 That is an increase of 11 percent over that same period of time in 2020.

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment.
 He is the political analyst for Armed American Radio.
 Follow him on Twitter: @AWRHawkins.
 Reach him directly at awrhawkins@breitbart.com.
 Sign up to get Down Range at breitbart.com/downrange.